Ag Research Spotlight: Christian Krupke

 The Ag Research Spotlight shines each month on an individual whose work reflects our commitment to the six strategic themes that guide Agricultural Research at Purdue.
-Our spotlight for June2015 underscores the theme, “Utilizing molecular approaches to expand the frontiers of agriculture and life sciences.”
+Our spotlight for December 2015 underscores the theme, “Facilitating informed decision making to improve economic and social well-being.”

 A worried neighbor once phoned Christian Krupke’s mother to report that her young son lay facedown on the ground, unmoving.
 But the boy wasn’t hurt; perhaps foreshadowing a career in entomology, he was watching an anthill, enthralled.
 Krupke grew up near Toronto and studied marine biology at the University of Guelph.
 Based on his electives in entomology, he determined that insects were just as interesting and offered better employment prospects than marine invertebrates.
 Krupke found work in pest management with carrot and onion farmers—and discovered he enjoyed the interaction.
 “That was a big turning point for me,” he says.
 His master’s work at Simon Fraser University focused on pest management in apple orchards.
 After earning a Ph.D. at Washington State University, Krupke applied for a position in field crops at Purdue.
 He knew little about field crops and even less about the university, which he initially believed was an Ivy League school on the East Coast.
 But he was confident he could figure out the important questions to ask and how to answer them.
 He joined the faculty in February 2005 and credits his colleagues with helping him navigate the steep learning curve.

 Krupke’s research program focuses on the sustainable management of key pests of corn and soybeans.
 “Given the high stakes when we’re planting these crops on so many acres every year, I want to keep an open mind and see where our research can make the most impact,” he explains.
 “That guides my research questions.
 I look at the way we’re trying to manage pests and ask what we could do differently.
 What could we do better?”